boltdesignsystem/bolt/apps/bolt-site/content/20-docs/30-components/Buttons.md

 Buttons are used to provide a clear call to action.
 Their role is to provide immediate affordance for the next steps a user should take on a screen—whether it's to download a file, sign up for a demo, or save progress on a screen.

+*For complete examples of our buttons in action along with schema and API information, see the [button component](https://bolt-design-system.com/pattern-lab/?p=viewall-components-button) and [button group component](https://bolt-design-system.com/pattern-lab/?p=viewall-components-buttons-group) documentation in Pattern Lab.*

 ## Best Practices

 A button's job is to give someone a clear next step to engage in.
 Here are some key things to keep in mind when using them in your work: